raygouravs/B9IS121_CA1_Networks_2/README.md

-# B9IS121 - Network Systems and Administration CA_ONE 2025
+# B9IS121 - Network Systems and Administration CA 2025
-# Infrastructure and Container Deplyment Automation Project
+# Assessment Title: Automated Container deployment and Administration in the cloud

 ## Overview